setpriv

 Set the inheritable capabilities, ambient capabilities or the

-a comma-separated list of +cap and -cap entries, which add or
+comma-separated list of +cap and -cap entries, which add or remove

-remove an entry respectively. cap can either be a human-readable
+an entry respectively. cap can either be a human-readable name as

-name as seen in capabilities(7) without the cap_ prefix or of
+seen in capabilities(7) without the cap_ prefix or of the format

-the format cap_N, where N is the internal capability index used
+cap_N, where N is the internal capability index used by Linux. +all

-set for --inh-caps, the current ambient set for --ambient-caps
+for --inh-caps, the current ambient set for --ambient-caps and the

-something from the bounding set without also dropping it from
+If you drop a capability from the bounding set without also dropping it

-the inheritable set, you are likely to become confused.
-Do not
+from the inheritable set, you are likely to become confused.
+Do not do

 --keep-groups